cpicpgx/cpic-data/README.md

-# CPIC Data Processor
+# CPIC Data

+This repo contains all the DDL and code for defining the [CPIC](https://cpicpgx.org) data model and populating it with data.

+## Setup

+This project assumes you're running a Postgres 9+ database for loading/querying data.

-Make sure you look in `src/main/resources`, copy `cpicData.properties.sample` to `cpicData.properties`, and fill in the appropriate values for your database.
+Look in `src/main/resources`, copy `cpicData.properties.sample` to `cpicData.properties`, and fill in the appropriate values for your database.

-The main entry point is `org.cpicpgx.importer.AlleleDirectoryProcessor`.
-It has an arg `-d` for specifying the directory of excel files you want to import.
+## Running

+The main entry points are in the `org.cpicpgx.importer` package.
+Check the javadocs on the individual files for command-line parameters.